GJSayas/GJSayas.github.io/_posts/2024-01-20-learning-resources.md

 image: random.jpg
 ---

-The beauty of computer programming is that you do not need to formally go to school to learn how to program.
-You can learn almost everything that you would need to know online, and for free.
-The following resources are some that I have used personally, that I highly recommend, for anyone looking to learn more about computer programming.
+The beauty of Biomedical Engineering and STEM related topics, you either get it or not.
+The following resources are some that I have used personally, that I highly recommend, for anyone looking to learn more about Biomedical Engineering and keeping up to day with research done all around the world.

+---

 ## [Trusted Scientific Publications: Nature Biomedical Engineering](https://www.nature.com/natbiomedeng/)